-Women Who Rock: Two New Titles from PS Books
+Women Who Rock: New Titles from PS Books

-50 Over 50 is a superb collection of poetry, essays, and fiction by women over age 50, at this free reading and book launch celebration in the Main Building on the Rosemont campus.
+50 Over 50 is a superb collection of poetry, essays, and fiction by women over age 50.
 This anthology features work by notable authors like Robin Black, Bonnie Jo Campbell, J.C.
 Todd, Vickie A. Carr, and Rachel Pastan.
 While many of the writers included are emerging authors, all of the work has something funny, thoughtful, and compelling to say about sex, family, loss, and love.
 The books will be on sale at PS Books and Philadelphia Stories events and online at Amazon and IndieBound.
 Click here for more details.

-Come As You Are is the sequel to Christine Weiser's critically acclaimed debut novel Broad Street.
-Come As You Are is a novel about balancing work, family, and a chick rock trio.
+Come As You Are by Christine Weiser is a novel about balancing work, family, and a chick rock trio.
 Ten years earlier, these thirty-something women were best friends who played in the late ‘90s Philadelphia girl group, Broad Street.
 Time and circumstances drove them apart, but when they get an invitation to play an esteemed national tour, they put aside their differences to reform their old band.
 Click here to order a copy.

 Read PS Books' new serial mystery novel!
 PS Books' Naked Came the Cheesesteak is a 13-chapter serial novel written by Philadelphia area writers Diane Ayres, Randall Brown, Mary Anna Evans, Gregory Frost, Shaun Haurin, Victoria Janssen, Merry Jones, Tony Knighton, Don Lafferty, Warren Longmire, Kelly McQuain, Nathaniel Popkin and Kelly Simmons.
 Each chapter of this murder-mystery novel is written by a different author.
 Click here to read all 13 chapters of Naked Came the Cheesesteak.